simonesilvestroni/m2m-website/_posts/2019-12-09-after-1989-full-story.md

 ---
 layout: page
-title: '&lsquo;After 1989: A Trip To Freedom&rsquo;: from Berlin to Berlin'
+title: 'A Trip To Freedom: from Berlin to Berlin'
 date: '2019-12-09 10:52:30'
 last_modified_at: '2021-11-17 11:39:35'
 categories: